 You’ve just finished that big job interview.
-Things seem to have gone really well and you’re feeling pretty good about it.
-You feel like you nailed all their questions.
+Things seem to have gone really well and you’re feeling good about it.
+You think you nailed all their questions.
 The interviewers appeared to like you and were upbeat.
-Now, more than ever, you really want to work here.
+Now, more than ever, you really want to work there.
 Suddenly, a thought pops into your head: should I send thank-you notes to the interviewers?

 You will likely hear two points of view on this question from friends and colleagues.
 The first says sending a thank-you note is old-school, outdated, and makes you look old-fashioned.
 The other says interviewers expect such notes and failing to send one can negatively impact their hiring decision.
 Which way do you go?

 According to an article on the well-known job hunting website Monster.com, “Sending a thank-you note after an interview should be an important part of any job-hunting strategy.
 Whether or not you send a thank-you note could actually determine if you get the job.”
 Alex Cavoulacos, in an article on TheMuse, states, “…most hiring managers pay very close attention to how well (and how rapidly) you write a thank you note.”
 She goes on to say, “Your thank you note sets the tone as your first interview follow-up.
 So, whatever you do: Don’t skip it.”

 Alison Doyle, in a thebalancecareers post writes, “Why are thank-you letters important?
 The first reason to send a thank-you letter is that it’s just plain, good manners.
 But there’s also a self-serving purpose: a thank-you note is your opportunity to get your name in front of people one last time and leave a positive impression.”

 Sure, you can find forums online where people bash the idea of sending thank-you notes.
 However, I have not yet found a professional manager or HR person who actively discourages them.
 In fact, according to the Monster.com article cited earlier, “…80% of HR managers say thank-you notes are helpful when reviewing candidates.”